Chirag-agg/ML_NLP/Contributing.md

 - Solutions must address the issue requirements
 - Performance should be reasonable for the task

-### Deadline
-- Submissions must be made before the competition deadline
-- Late submissions will not be accepted

 ## 📝 Submission Format

 ### Pull Request Structure